Top GNWT Menu

 Application

-1. These guidelines and procedures apply to all employees, except those employed by the NWT Power Corporation.
+1. These guidelines and procedures apply to all employees of the Government of the Northwest Territories’ Departments and Agencies, except the Northwest Territories Power Corporation.

 top